wtg/shuttletracker/README.md

 5. Run `bower install` inside the Shuttle Tracker directory (`$GOPATH/src/github.com/wtg/shuttletracker`) to install dependencies listed in bower.json
 6. Rename `conf.json.sample` to `conf.json`
 7. Edit conf.json with the following:
    * `Data Feed`: API with tracking information from iTrak...
-For RPI, this is a unique API URL that we can get data from it.
+For RPI, this is a unique API URL that we can get data from.
 It's currently private, and we will only share it with authorized members for now.
    * `UpdateInterval`: Number of seconds between each request to the data feed
    * `MongoUrl`: Url where MongoDB is located
    * `MongoPort`: Port where MongoDB is bound (default is 27017)